 1. Print-on-Demand Stores

-Print-on-demand lets you sell custom products like shirts, mugs, or phone cases without holding any inventory.
-When someone places an order, your supplier prints the design and ships it directly to the customer.
+Print-on-demand lets you sell custom products like shirts, mugs, or phone cases without holding inventory.
+When someone orders, your supplier prints the design and ships it directly to the customer.

 Why it works: